valdemarpereira/payara-training/ReadMe.md

 > /health

-Can be tailored to add additional health endpoints:
+Can be tailored to add additional health "checkpoints":

 - CheckForFood
 - DownCheckCoffeeAvailable